 This psalm is titled A Praise of David.
-Though Psalms 17 and 86 were also called A Prayer of David, this is the only one titled A Praise of David, and it is a high point of praise.
+Though Psalm 17 and Psalm 86 were also called A Prayer of David, this is the only one titled A Praise of David, and it is a high point of praise.
 “Psalm 145 is indeed a monumental praise psalm, a fit summary of all David had learned about God during a long lifetime of following hard after the Almighty.”
 (James Montgomery Boice)

 “In Jewish practice this psalm was recited twice in the morning and once in the evening service.
 The Talmud commends all who repeat it three times a day as having a share in the world to come.”
 (Willem VanGemeren)

 1. (1-3) Learning from David’s example of a heart fully given to praise.